Murder of Harvey and Jeannette Crewe: Disappearance and discovery

-On June 17, the day after the dinner, the Crewes attended the local cattle stock sale.
-Harvey bought a bull and the couple were seen leaving the sale at approximately 3:00 p.m.
-At 4:45 p.m., two farmers saw the Crewe's car about 7km from the farmhouse and saw a man, who they assumed was Harvey Crewe, off in the distance herding sheep.
+On 17 June, the day after the dinner, the Crewes attended the local cattle stock sale.
+Harvey bought a bull, and the couple was seen leaving the sale at approximately 3:00 p.m.
+At 4:45 p.m., two farmers saw the Crewe car about 7km from the farmhouse and saw a man, whom they assumed was Harvey Crewe, off in the distance herding sheep.
 At 7:00 p.m., the stock agent called Harvey to arrange delivery of the bull; no one answered the phone.

-On June 22nd, the stock agent called again, then went to the farm.
-When no one answered the door, he called Len Demler.
-A driver for a company that was to pick up sheep from the Crewe farm arrived at 12:35 and also got no answer.
-He called Len Demler, who finally went to the farm.
+On 22 June, the stock agent called again, then went to the farm.
+When no one answered the door, he called Demler.
+A driver for a company scheduled to pick up sheep from the Crewe farm arrived at 12:35 and received no answer.
+He also called Demler, who finally went to the farm.
 In the back door, Demler found the key in the lock.
-He went in and found blood on the kitchen floor and living room.
+He went in and found blood on the kitchen floor and in the living room.
 He finally looked in the baby’s room, where he found Rochelle in a “distressed condition” and unable to stand.
-He left her there.
-He went home and called the truck driver to cancel the sheep pick-up.
+He left her there, went home and called the truck driver to cancel the sheep pick-up.
 He then went to the home of a neighbour, Owen Priest, and asked him to go to the Crewe farm with him, without mentioning the blood or the baby.

 At the farm, Demler stayed at the back door, leaving Priest to search the house alone.
-After a search of the barn, Demler retrieved Rochelle and took her to the home of a friend.
-Priest went to his own home and called the police.
+After searching the barn, Demler retrieved Rochelle and took her to a friend's home.
+Priest then went to his own home and called the police.